 On-screen controls allow you to control pan-tilt-zoom (PTZ) cameras.
 Refer to the camera manual for a list of available features.

-From a video screen, select an option:
+- 1 From a video screen, touch the screen.

+- The video controls appear on the screen.

+- 2 Select an option:

-- To zoom in and out, turn the knob. - · To pan or tilt the camera, use the arrow keys.
+- To zoom in and out, use the zoom button.

+- To pan or tilt the camera, use the compass rose.